Lookers: Investigation

 In June 2019, the company announced it would be investigated by the Financial Conduct Authority (FCA) over its sales processes from 2016 to 2019.
 In December 2018, the company completed an independent review that found control issues with the group's sale processes.
 The review was shared with the FCA.
 Just over a week later, chief financial officer Robin Gregson left and was succeeded by Mark Raban.
 In November 2019, chief executive Andy Bruce and chief operating officer Nigel McMinn resigned.

 In March 2020 the company delayed the announcement of its results after the discovery of "potentially fraudulent transactions".
 In June 2020, Lookers announced that it will cut out 1,200 jobs and sell or reorganize 12 sites in order to save around £50 million.
 The company discovered fraudulent transactions, misstatement in debtor balances and false expenses claims at one of its divisions.
 The investigation was extended across all its operating divisions.

-In March 2021, the FCA investigation into lookers was closed, with the FCA concluding that it would not be fining Lookers for any breaches.
+In March 2021, the FCA investigation into Lookers was closed, with the FCA concluding that it would not be fining the company for any breaches.
 However, the investigation highlighted concerns relating to "the historic culture, systems and controls" at Lookers.